 - edit for clarity

-- include a new introductory paragraph
+- include a new introductory paragraph that includes your keyword

 - update images/add a couple of new images